autonomous-search-and-rescue-droid/spring-backend/README.md

 ### Base URL

-All API endpoints are prefixed with: `http://localhost:8080` (or your deployed API base URL).
+All API endpoints are prefixed with: `http://localhost:8080` (currently running in localhost).

 ---